nicolastrand/100-days-of-code/log.md

 **Thoughts:**: Feel good!
 There was one really great answer on StackOverflow which showed really clearly what I was missing, plus because people were so nice to me as a newbie, it gave me more encouragement to keep going.
 Only thing is, I'm not sure whether I'm doing the right thing continuing with HTML but I figure that it all helps in the end - I'll need to know that to know JavaScript.

 **Link to work:** :https://codepen.io/Salocin/pen/wXeYNz

+### Day 17: June 17

+**Today's Progress**: Forgot to log

+**Thoughts:**: Forgot to log

+### Day 16: June 16

+**Today's Progress**: Started back on JavaScript on Codecademy.
+Functions and Scopes.
+Did ok, but had to click solution a few times.
+Will have to go back and revise those modules again so they stick - a lot to take on.
+I also learn better in the mornings which is a challenge, as I can't really take an hour off of work to do it.

+**Thoughts:**: Frustrated again.
+I know it's supposed to get harder but I always find that frustrating.
+Only downside of learning online alone is that there's no 1:1 action with a teacher or mentor.